Aatamte/AI-gridworld-economy/README.md

-# AI-gridworld-economy
+# gridworld-economy

-This project is a work-in-progress
+beginning stages of project.

+Gridworld-economy is a gym-styled RL environment for researchers to study how agents act in an ecnonomic environment.